Posting Job Opportunities for Undergraduates and Recent College Alumni

 - For answers to your specific questions, please contact Handshake Support.

 Please note that job postings are reviewed and approved at the University's discretion, as is the opportunity for employers to register for our job board.
 Career Advancement reserves the right to permit or disallow an organization from registering with our job board and may also permit or disallow individual job postings.

 If you have any questions, please contact the Employer Relations and Development Team at email@example.com

 Posting Job Opportunities for Alumni and Graduate Students

 For alumni and graduate career services, please refer to the following:

 The University of Chicago encourages employers to offer paid experiences to the students who work for them.
-However, for cases in which this is not possible, Career Advancement is happy to work with employers to determine a form of compensation beneficial to both the employer and the student.

 For-profit employers are encouraged to consult the Federal Fair Labor Standards Act (FLSA) when considering an unpaid internship program.